First Year Courses:

 2L and 3L Courses:

-Business Organizations I, Prof. Kenneth Davis: Syllabus and Supplementary Materials
+Business Organizations I, Prof. Kenneth Davis: Initial assignment.

-Labor Relations I, Prof. Gwyn Leachman: Read pages 3-32 of the textbook (Marion G. Crain, Pauline T. Kim, and Michael L. Selmi, Work Law: Cases and Materials (3d ed.
-2015)).
+Labor Relations I, Prof. Gwendolyln Leachman: Read pp. 3-32 of the textbook (Marion Crain, Pauline Kim, Michael Selmi, Work Law: Cases and Materials - 3d ed.
+2015)

-Professional Responsibilities, Section 2, Prof. Tim Pierce: For the first class on Thursday, Sept.
-7, please read the Syllabus, which contains important information about class policies; read Chapter One of the course textbook (Professional Responsibility: A Contemporary Approach, Pearce Knake et al (3d edition); Sign up for the class TWEN site -- this is the ONLY place where future assignments will be posted and I will communicate with the class through TWEN; and email me (firstname.lastname@example.org) one question you have about professional responsibility going into the semester.
-This does not have to be long or complicated, but it should be about substantive professional responsibility, not class policies or other administrative matters.
-We will discuss some of these questions in class as time permits.
+Professional Responsibilities, Prof. Tim Pierce: Welcome to my Professional Responsibilities class.
+For the first class on Wed., Sept.
+5, please do the following: 1) Read the syllabus.
+It contains important information about class policies.
+2) Read chapter 1 of the course textbook, Professional Responsibilities: A Contemporary Approach, Pearce Knake et al (3d edition).
+3) Sign up for the class TWEN site.
+This is the ONLY place where future assignments will be posted, and I will communicate with the class through TWEN.

 Public Law and Private Power, Prof. Joel Rogers: Syllabus and First Assignment

 Real Estate Transactions I, Prof. Gretchen Viney: First assignment